hotspoons/home-lab/README.md

 make sure you have the VM connected to the host's network in full bridged network mode or this won't work.

-If this runs correctly, you will have a fully functional Kubernetes cluster with kube-vip cloud provider (ingress) and valid SSL certificates from LetsEncrypt.
+If this runs correctly, you will have a fully functional Kubernetes cluster with kube-vip cloud provider (ingress) and valid SSL certificates from LetsEncrypt, and even DNS via a Pi-hole!

 Example settings are in `terraform/terraform.tfvars.example` `# VM setup` section - copy this file to `terraform/terraform.tfvars` and provide your own values as detailed below.
 Or as in the `tl;dr` section, export